puppetlabs/puppet-instruqt-tracks/pe-develop-and-maintain-lab-3-0/01-refactor-profiles-with-parameters/assignment.md

     4. For **Environment**, select the radio button for **Select an environment for nodes to run in:**.
     5. From the list, select **Production** and then click **Run job**.<br><br>

-7. Both production nodes (nixagent4 and nixagent5) should return with a successful run.
-Run the following commands from a Powershell session on the Winagent to verify they ran successfully:
+    ✅ **Result:** Both production nodes (nixagent4 and nixagent5) return with a successful run.

+    🔀 Switch to the **Windows Agent** tab.<br><br>

+1. Open a Powershell session, and then run the following commands to verify they ran successfully:

     **dc-east**:
     ```